shekhar12020/server-log-viewer/README.md

 4. **Stop**: Click "⏹ Stop" to stop following and clear logs
 5. **Search**: Use the search box to filter logs by content
 6. **Filter by Level**: Select specific log levels (DEBUG, INFO, WARN, ERROR, CRITICAL)
+7. **Database Access**: Switch to the Database tab to browse tables and run queries

 ### Smart Scrolling